 Be Rapid is the most popular program at Be Fit Food and we recommend this program be undertaken for 2 to 8 weeks at a time.
 The program includes meals and snacks that are tasty and filling while also reaching 100% of all recommended daily intakes for essential vitamins and minerals excluding zinc (80%) and calcium (90%).
 Alongside the meals, we provide an ‘Allowed Extras Guide’ which can be used to increase specific nutrients while teaching you how to build a balanced plate.

-Very Low Calorie Diets (VLCD) are unhealthy and do meet your nutritional needs.
+Very Low Calorie Diets (VLCD) are unhealthy and do not meet your nutritional needs.

 VLCD diets are a common type of diet that puts the body into an extreme calorie deficit (where you use more energy than you consume).
 In the past, very low-calorie diets have gotten a bad name from things like the Cabbage Soup Diet, the Grapefruit Diet, and from drinking synthetic shakes or bars commonly found in pharmacies and supermarkets.
 Be Fit Food is a wholefood alternative to these types of diets.